fractal-analytics-platform/fractal-server/docs/internals/data_access.md

 Depending on the deployment details, this service user may also have broad data access.

 The `fractal-server` Fractal backend does not include a supported way to expand a Fractal-user's permissions beyond the ones of their cluster user.
-As an example, if the `n_surname` cluster user has no read or read-write access to `/tmp/some-file`, then there is no supported way they can run a job orchestrated by `fractal-server` which grants them access to that file.
+As an example, if the `n_surname` cluster user has no read or read/write access to `/tmp/some-file`, then there is no supported way they can run a job orchestrated by `fractal-server` which grants them access to that file.

-The `fractal-data` data-streaming service, on the other hand, _may_ provide read access to `/tmp/some-data` to the name.surname@example.org Fractal user, even in a situation where the `n_surname` cluster user does not have on-disk access to it.
+The `fractal-data` data-streaming service, on the other hand, _may_ provide HTTP read access to `/tmp/some-data` to the name.surname@example.org Fractal user, even in a situation where the `n_surname` cluster user does not have on-disk access to it.
 The rest of this section describes the context and details of how the Fractal platform (notably through its `fractal-server` and `fractal-data` components) implements the authorization scheme for this use case.